 Other ways to ensure that transfer is as successful as it can be involve adding interactive elements and gamification to your microlessons.
 For more information on these, check out these tips for making a great micro lesson plan.

 If you’d like to try out a mobile-focused learning management system that makes knowledge transfer effective and engaging, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.